cacophony-wj/LeS/README.md

 # Misaligned Animations

 I have included a ton of animations, almost the maximum, so people don't feel the need to pack in more.
 Many of them are less than perfect.
 If they are not aligned you will have to do it yourself.
-Here's how it works... the _L_ key on your keyboard moves you _forward,_ i.e. closer to your partner. _Shift-L_ moves you _backward,_ or the reverse. _;_ moves you _up_, or higher in elevation than your partner. _Shift-;_ does the reverse.
-Finally, _'_ moves you _Right_ compared to your partner, whereas _Shift-'_ moves you _Left_.
+Here's how it works... the _L_ key on your keyboard moves you _forward,_ i.e. closer to your partner. _Shift-L_ moves you _backward,_ or the reverse. _semicolon ;_ moves you _up_, or higher in elevation than your partner. _Shift-;_ does the reverse.
+Finally, _apostrophe '_ moves you _Right_ compared to your partner, whereas _Shift-'_ moves you _Left_.

 #  Admiring Yourself

-For those who want to experience "POV" (point-of-view) scenes or to play primarily in first person, [Immersive First Person View](https://www.nexusmods.com/skyrimspecialedition/mods/22306) is included.
+For those who want to experience "POV" (point-of-view) scenes or to play primarily in first person, Immersive First Person View is included.
 It's a little wonky, so it's disabled by default.
 Ensure you're in first person mode (F key by default) and press _NUMPAD 0_ to enable it.
 Then press the F key again and look downward.
 Should work tolerably well for POV scenes (maybe a bit of clipping) except for animations where the actors are _really_ close to each other.

 **You cannot switch to third person anymore without deactivating IFPV with _NUMPAD 0_!**